pnon10s/TapCaps/README.md

 - **CharacterPalette.txt** — Your list of characters and emojis
 - **PalettePickerHelp.txt** — Full details.
 The Picker opens this help file.

-Windows may show a SmartScreen warning because the app isn’t digitally signed.
-Choose “More info” → “Run anyway” to start Palette Picker.
+Windows may show a SmartScreen warning because the app isn’t digitally signed, which is common for small utilities like Palette Picker.
+Choose “More info” → “Run anyway” to start the app.

 ---